 Setting up a Test Environment

-In case you don't have a dedicated test instance of NetBox, you can easily set up a local instance via docker-compose
+In case you don't have a dedicated test instance of NetBox, you can easily set up a local instance via docker-compose.

 - Simply clone the netbox-docker repository